 Aircraft Carrier Project

-Phase 2 centered on the domestic construction of a carrier by China.
+In 1970 China conducted a study into the feasibility of building an aircraft carrier.
 China appeared to have chosen to build a Chinese aircraft carrier, rather than purchasing one off-the-shelf.
-Although China's long-term goal was to acquire one or more aircraft carriers and it had an active program to develop a design, it remained unclear whether Beijing had reached a firm decision on the kind of carrier it would have, given budget constraints and naval funding priorities.
-Since the first reports of Chinese carrier aspirations in the 1980s and 1990s, various sources have claimed that China was building everything from purely training vessels to super-carriers similar to US Navy types.
+Although China's long-term goal was to acquire one or more aircraft carriers and it had an active program to develop a design, for many years it remained unclear whether Beijing had reached a firm decision on the kind of carrier it would have, given budget constraints and naval funding priorities.